andrewjk/torpor/unplugin/README.md

-# tera/unplugin
+# torpor/unplugin

-An [unplugin](https://github.com/unjs/unplugin) package to compile Tera components for Vite, Rollup, and other bundlers.
+An [unplugin](https://github.com/unjs/unplugin) package to compile Torpor components for Vite, Rollup, and other bundlers.